-This article is more than nine years old and was last updated in March 2018.
+This page is more than nine years old and was last updated in March 2018.

 We're halfway through the first series of The ParaPod and it's still a stalemate.
 Ray Peacock is still refusing to believe in the paranormal and Barry Dodds is still convinced that ghosts exist.
 In this episode Barry tries to change Ray's mind with the story case of Doris Bither.